oit-ipbl/robots/sensor_data/sensor_data_01.md

 The block definition includes pose and color.
 These color names are from the built in X11 color database `rgb.txt`.
 This is built in to Linux.
 The file rgb.txt can normally be found at `/usr/share/X11/rgb.txt` assuming it's properly installed.

-The explanation of 'pose' is [here](https://player-stage-manual.readthedocs.io/en/stable/WORLDFILES/#3215-ranger-device).
+The explanation of `pose` is [here](https://player-stage-manual.readthedocs.io/en/stable/WORLDFILES/#3215-ranger-device).

 ## Referecne